 A fuller list of organizations that support diversity and inclusion in Classics is maintained on the Mountaintop Coalition’s page.

 Eidolon, an online publication with the slogan “Classics without fragility.”
 Essays and posts that open the discipline up to voices of all kinds at all levels, and that concern the ancient and modern world, pedagogy, pop culture, “culture only classicists care about,” issues in the field, and occasional whimsy.

 Pharos: Doing Justice to the Classics, a collaborative project that documents and critiques misappropriations of Classics by contemporary hate groups.

 Classics at the Intersections, one Classics professor’s blog about ancient Greek and Roman culture and contemporary America.

-Two groups that provide microgrants for students from working-class and historically looted communities: The Sportula, which supports study and work in Classics, and The Black Trowel Collective, which focuses on archaeology.
+In the field of Classics, two groups that provide microgrants for students from working-class and historically looted communities: The Sportula, which supports study and work in Classics, and The Black Trowel Collective, which focuses on archaeology.

 The William Sanders Scarborough Fund, a new scholarship program for students from underrepresented groups created by the American School of Classical Studies at Athens and named after a pathbreaking African-American classicist of the 19th-early 20th c.

 The Frank M. Snowden Jr. Undergraduate Scholarship, a summer scholarship in Classics or archaeology for students from historically underrepresented groups across North America, run by the Society for Classical Studies and named for a renowned African-American classicist who had a long career at Howard University.

 The Rudolph Masciantonio CAMWS Diversity Award, a cash award for undergraduate and graduate students whom the profession or life circumstances or societal structures have limited in their access to the study of our field, named for a long-time champion of effective, imaginative, and humane teaching for all students.